ur-tcs/programming-2-ex-3/README.md

 Throw `InvalidOperationNumber exception` if the operator is not defined, and `InvalidExpression` if the input is not a valid polish-notation expression.

-Compare your version new version with the original `if`-based implementation.
+Compare your version with the original `if`-based implementation.
 Which one is more readable?

 ### extractSecond